-TAN CHUAN HOCK (Independent Non-Executive Director), a Malaysian, aged 47, was appointed to the Board of PCCS on 4 November 1998.
+TAN CHUAN HOCK (Independent Non-Executive Director), a Malaysian, aged 48, was appointed to the Board of PCCS on 4 November 1998.
 He is the executive proprietor and also the founder of William C. H. Tan & Associates, a Chartered Accountants firm.
 He is a member of the Malaysian Institute of Accountants and Malaysian Institute of Taxation and is a Fellow Member of the Association of Chartered Certified Accountants.

 Mr. Tan has over 20 years of experience particularly in financial reporting, auditing, taxation and planning, company secretarial as well as corporate management and advisory functions.
-Presently, he is the Non-Independent Non-Executive Chairman of Orisoft Technology Berhad and Non-Independent Non-Executive Director of Grand-Flo Solution Berhad.
+Presently, he is the Non-Independent Non-Executive Director of Grand-Flo Solution Berhad.
 He also sits on the board of Simat Technologies Public Company Limited, a public company listed on the Stock Exchange of Thailand.

-He is a member of the Audit Committee, Remuneration Committee and Nomination Committee of PCCS.
+He is the Chairman of the Audit Committee, Remuneration Committee and Nomination Committee of PCCS.

-TEY AH TEE @ TEO AH TEE (Independent Non-Executive Director), a Malaysian, aged 63, was appointed to the Board of PCCS on 15 June 2001.
+TEY AH TEE @ TEO AH TEE (Independent Non-Executive Director), a Malaysian, aged 64, was appointed to the Board of PCCS on 15 June 2001.
 He holds a Diploma in Education from the Technical Teacher's College.
 Being a responsible and dedicated educationist in the teaching profession spanning over 34 years, he has extensive experience in the teaching of technical subjects and English Language.
 A self motivated person, he presently sits on the board of a registered credit private limited company and has played an important role in overseeing the smooth running of the establishment.
 He does not have any directorships in other public companies.